|

 sniper John Allen Muhammad had been a member, Farrakhan said he would not eject him unless he is proven guilty.
 Another group,

 the New Black Panther Party, joined with other marchers calling for "Death to Israel" on the Capitol Mall in April.
+The Southern Poverty Law Center's Intelligence Project has released its

 annual state-by-state, city-by-city map of active hate groups in the U.S. The Project counted 708 hate groups that were active